IBM/openapi-to-graphql/packages/openapi-to-graphql/README.md

 Authentication options:

 - `viewer` (type: `boolean`, default: `true`): The viewer object types (i.e. `QueryViewer` and `MutationViewer`) are artificial constructs that allow users to pass authentication credentials to OpenAPI-to-GraphQL.
 They are created when the OAS defines [security scheme objects](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#securitySchemeObject) and when operations adopt them through a [security requirement object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#securityRequirementObject).
 A viewer is created for each security scheme and each viewer contains authenticated operations that uses its respective security scheme.
-In addition, a special `AnyAuth` viewer, which can authenticate requests utilizing different security schemes, is created.
+In addition, a special `anyAuth` viewer, which can authenticate requests utilizing different security schemes, is created.
 Unfortunately, viewers are bulky so, depending on the API, it may be possible to send credentials through the `header`, `qs`, or `requestOptions` options. _Note: OAuth authentication is handled using the `tokenJSONpath` and `sendOAuthTokenInQuery` options._

 - `tokenJSONpath` (type: `string`): Used to pass the [JSONPath](http://goessner.net/articles/JsonPath/) of the OAuth token in the GraphQL context.
 To see more details, click [here](./README.md#authorization).